codepath/android_guides/Using-Parcelable.md

 ## Overview

-Due to Android's memory management scheme, you will often find yourself needing to communicate with different components of your application, system components, or other applications installed on the phone.
-Parcelable will help you pass data between these components.
+Due to Android's memory management scheme, you will often find yourself needing to communicate with different components of your application, system components, or other applications installed on the phone.  `Parcelable` will help you pass data between these components.

 Android uses what is called the Binder to facilitate such communication in a highly optimized way.
 The Binder communicates with Parcels, which is a message container.
-The Binder marshalls the Parcel to be sent, sends and receives it, and then unmarshalls it on the other side to reconstruct a copy of the original Parcel.
+The Binder marshals the Parcel to be sent, sends and receives it, and then unmarshals it on the other side to reconstruct a copy of the original Parcel.

-To allow for your class instances to be sent as a Parcel you must implement the Parcelable interface along with a static field called CREATOR, which itself requires a special constructor in your class.
+To allow for your class instances to be sent as a Parcel you must implement the `Parcelable` interface along with a static field called `CREATOR`, which itself requires a special constructor in your class.

 ### Defining a Parcelable Object